-Student Name Grade (Please Print) AS A STUDENT: I understand and agree that participation in a is a privilege that may be withdrawn for violat Conduct.
-I have read the Code of Conduct and thoroug commitment to the Code of Conduct. ghly understand the consequenc es that I will face if I do not honor my I understand and realize that there is risk of in njury in participating in activities.
-I understand that when I participate in any ex random urine drug and alcohol testing, and if consent on the reverse side of this form a I understand this is binding while enrolled as I refuse, I will not be allowed to and agree to its terms. practice or participate.
-I have read the I have read and understand the Policy for Ra Date Student Signature AS A PARENT/GUARDIAN/CUSTODIAN: I have read the Code of Conduct and understant athletics and/or extra-curricular activities at W I understand and realize that there is an assuativities.
-I understand that my son/daughter/ward, whe subjected to initial and random urine drug and participate.
-I have read the consent on the re I also understand that upon purchasing an at even though they may be out of season.
-After my son/daughter/ward has completed h for the remainder of the year, I may not remo I understand that if my child has a positive understand the child has a po White Pine County's schools. umed risk of injury involved for men participating in athletics and/ord alcohol testing, and if they refueverse side of this form and agree thletic packet, they will be subject the season and has no intention them from the random progratine drug and alcohol test, my characteristics. by son/daughter/ward as a participant in or extra-curricular activities, may be use, will not be allowed to practice or e to its terms.
-It to random drug and alcohol testing on of participating in any other activities arm. abuse evaluation by an assessment specialis D: 0 11 1 I understand this is binding while my son/dauI have read and understand the Policy for Ra Date Parent/Guardian/Custodian Signature Parent/Guardian/Custodian Name (print) Home Phone Work Phone
+Studen nt Name Grade (Please Print) AS A S STUDENT: I understand and agree that participation in ath is a privilege that may be withdrawn for violatio Conduct.
+I have read the Code of Conduct and thorough commitment to the Code of Conduct. ly understand the consequence es that I will face if I do not honor my I understand and realize that there is risk of inju ury in participating in activities.
+I understand that when I participate in any extra random urine drug and alcohol testing, and if I consent on the reverse side of this form and refuse, I will not be allowed to dagree to its terms. practice or participate.
+I have read the I understand this is binding while enrolled as a I have read and understand the Policy for Rand • Date Studen nt Signature 1 PARENT/GUARDIAN/CUSTODIAN: I have read the Code of Conduct and understar athletics and/or extra-curricular activities at Wh n/daughter/ward as a participant in I understand and realize that there is an assum activities. y son/daughter/ward as a participant in I understand that my son/daughter/ward, when subjected to initial and random urine drug and a alcohol testing, and if they refu se, will not be allowed to practice or participate.
+I have read the consent on the reversal also understand that upon purchasing an athle even though they may be out of season.
+After my son/daughter/ward has completed his for the remainder of the year, I may not remove I understand that if my child has a positive uring e drug and alcohol test, my chi ld will be referred for a substance П abuse evaluation by an assessment specialist.
+I understand this is binding while my son/daugh hter/ward is a student at White Pine County's schools I have read and understand the Policy for Rand • Date Parent /Guardian/Custodian Signature Parent /Guardian/Custodian Name (print) Home Phone Work Phone